Getting a Bolivian drivers license is not immensely difficult. Minimally, you must be 18 years of age and a

 • One of the requirements is to have 3 photographs taken with a gray background and they must be 3.5 cm x 4.5 cm in size.
 These can usually be done at any local photography shop.

 • Once you have all of your documents and have obtained a receipt from the bank as proof of having deposited the correct amount due into the SEGIP's bank account (you won't pay anyone cash directly), then you will head back to your local SEGIP office (Servicio General de Identificación Personal), a national identification issuance office.
 There you will purchase a form (kardex) which you will fill out and place into a folder, which you must also purchase, along with all other documentation you gathered.

 • SEGIP personnel will review your file and will determine whether or not you fulfill all requirements to obtain a Bolivian drivers license.
 If you do, they will instruct you to go to the back and deposit the required payment into their account (this is done to prevent corruption by ensuring government workers don't take any payments themselves).

 • If the SEGIP should determine that you have not complied, they will notify you of their observations (observaciones) and will tell you what you need to do to rectify the matter.
 Once you do, it will be issued.

-Typically, the Bolivian drivers license contains your full name and surnames, your date of birth, your nationality, your address, your fingerprint, your ‘carnet’ number (a Bolivian I.D. card you will get if you become a resident) which is also your drivers license number, and the type of driving you are allowed to do (cars, motorcycles, trucks, buses).
+• Typically, the Bolivian drivers license contains your full name and surnames, your date of birth, your nationality, your address, your fingerprint, your ‘carnet’ number (a Bolivian I.D. card you will get when you become a legal resident), and the type of driving you are allowed to do (cars, motorcycles, trucks, buses, private vehicle, commercial vehicle, and so forth).
 It will also contain an expiration date.
 Check this date before accepting and signing for the license.
-It is supposed to be renewed every 5 years.